Legal protection in Estonia is suitable for you, if at least in the beginning you are planning to do business only in Estonia.

 Madrid Goods & Services Manager (MGS) is a tool that assists trade mark applicants in compiling their lists of goods and services to file international trade mark applications.

-Madrid Highlights is a quarterly publication issued by the WIPO focusing on keeping Madrid system’s stakeholders up to date with the latest developments within the Madrid system
+Madrid News is a quarterly publication issued by the WIPO focusing on keeping Madrid system’s stakeholders up to date with the latest developments within the Madrid system